TeenLife

 3. What are your strengths and weaknesses?

-Most interviewers love this question and most students answer it with little thought.
-Think about this question.
-It’s not enough to say you are a leader or you are a loyal friend.
-You need examples and incidents that communicate your strengths, and will help the judges understand why you believe they are strengths.
+Most interviewers love this question, yet most students answer it with little thought.
+It’s not enough to say you are a leader or a loyal friend.
+Give examples and incidents that communicate your strengths and help the judges understand your strengths in greater detail.
 When talking about a weakness, be honest.
-The key is to show that you are taking steps to minimize or overcome this weakness.
-For instance, if you are a procrastinator, explain how you are developing time management skills, goal setting, and using organization tools to correct it.
+The key?
+Showing the steps you're taking to minimize or overcome it.
+For instance, if you are a procrastinator, explain the time management skills, goal setting, and organization tools you've incorporated to correct that weakness.

 4. How would you contribute to our college community?